 We recruited a total of 794 US American student participants using Prolific (Mage = 28.8, SD = 12.2).
 We provided a comparison of the target article sample and our replication and extension sample in Table 3.

 We first pretested survey duration with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants was not analyzed other than to assess survey completion duration and needed pay adjustments.
-For those pretest participants, if survey duration was longer than expected, they were paid a bonus as pay adjustment.
+These participants were included in the overall analyses.

 Experimental design